hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And feels delight to search his cat for fleas;
 >
-> Ev'n Rabelais' Bishop, who made sport with wigs,
+> Even Rabelais' bishop, who made sport with wigs,
 >
 > And died with laughter when the ass ate figs,
 >